openshift-kni/baremetal-deploy/baremetal-deploy.md

 - Configures the default libvirt storage pool
 - Configures a provisioning bridge and baremetal bridge from the interfaces passed at runtime
 - Will generate a install-config.yaml if requested at runtime
+- Will generate a metal3-config.yaml if requested at runtime
 - Will configure a disconnected repository if requested at runtime and update install-config.yaml

 **Requirements for use:**